Register Login

 The seller or listing agent is well within the law by not disclosing such events as a haunting, murder, suicide or other crime that may have previously occurred in a home.

-Many years ago I listed a home that had a recent murder occur inside the home.
+Many years ago I had a client selling a house that had a recent murder occur inside the home.

 The house was popular and received offer after offer only to fall apart after the buyers found out the home had a murder.